PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionadded:: 1.8.0

+  .. versionchanged:: 1.9.0
+    Passing a string or list of strings instead of a :class:`DNSRule` is deprecated, use :func:`NetmaskGroupRule` or :func:`SuffixMatchNodeRule` instead

   Add a Rule and ResponseAction that is executed after a cache entry has been inserted to the existing rules.
+  If a string (or list of) is passed as the first parameter instead of a :class:`DNSRule`, it behaves as if the string or list of strings was passed to :func:`NetmaskGroupRule` or :func:`SuffixMatchNodeRule`.

-  :param DNSRule: A DNSRule, e.g. an :func:`AllRule` or a compounded bunch of rules using e.g. :func:`AndRule`
+  :param DNSrule rule: A :class:`DNSRule`, e.g. an :func:`AllRule`, a compounded bunch of rules using e.g. :func:`AndRule`, or a string (or list of) (deprecated since 1.9.0)
   :param action: The action to take
   :param table options: A table with key: value pairs with options.